International Student Handbook

 Matriculation

 As a new QMU student, you are required to formally register with QMU and sign a declaration that you agree to abide by the University’s regulations, including the payment of fees and other tuition costs.
 This registration process is referred to as ‘matriculation’.
-You should matriculate online on our website before you arrive.
-Registry will send you an email prompting you to complete the process.
-Please do not attempt to complete the matriculation process before you have received this email.

 Accommodation

-It is important to think about your accommodation early and you can apply for on-campus accommodation with an unconditional or a conditional offer.
+It is important to think about your accommodation early.

 QMU offers on-campus accommodation in our student village.
-There are 800 single bedrooms, in self-contained flats for three to six students.
+There are 800 single bedrooms in self-contained flats for three to six students.
 Each flat has a shared kitchen/living area.
-You are recommended to apply in advance as availability cannot be guaranteed.

 We are unable to provide accommodation for couples or families.

-You should apply for accommodation online through our accommodation system.
+You can apply for on-campus accommodation with an unconditional or a conditional offer.
+You should apply online through our accommodation system.
 Once your application has been processed you will be sent an offer of accommodation which you should accept as soon as possible.
 You will need to make a £250 prepayment to confirm your place.

-Please note, once you sign a lease for student accommodation for either 38 or 50 weeks, this is legally binding.
+Please note, that once you sign a lease for student accommodation for either 38 or 50 weeks, this is legally binding.
 One-semester study abroad/exchange students who sign an accommodation lease are liable for the duration of the semester.

 What is provided?